Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Manufacturer-Specific Charts

-Each vehicle manufacturer provides specific guidelines for oil capacity in their owner’s manual.
+Each vehicle manufacturer provides specific guidelines for in their owner’s manual.
 These charts are tailored to the exact specifications of your vehicle and should be your go-to resource.

 Online Oil Capacity Guides